 • This is commonly used when the cost is uncertain

 • The cost of the move cannot increase after this estimate is given

 • If the movers determine the actual weight and cost is less than estimated, the customer will still pay the estimated price

 The most important thing a moving company can do is be sure they understand every item that needs to be moved and then go over all of the liability issues with the client following the estimate.
 Answering any questions about the estimate or mover liability up front is imperative to avoid costly claims and having to contact your movers insurance agency for assistance with problematic situations.

 At Wolpert Insurance, we are committed to our clients in the moving and storage industry.
-Whether your question is about providing moving estimates or liability during a move, we have the answer for you.
+Whether your question is about providing moving estimates or liability during a move, we have or will attempt to find the answer for you.
 All you have to do is give us a call!